Proverbs 15 – The Words of the Wise

 But a man of understanding walks uprightly.

 a.
-Folly is joy to him who is destitute of discernment: For the fool, his or her foolishness (folly) is something to take pleasure in.
-They only hate their folly when they have to pay the bitter consequences of it.
+Folly is joy to him who is destitute of discernment: For the fool, his foolishness (folly) is something to take pleasure in.
+He only hates his folly when they have to pay the bitter consequences of it.
 Otherwise, it is joy to him.

 b.
 A man of understanding walks uprightly: With wisdom, our life is ordered and upright.
 The wise man or woman finds joy in what is good and upright.